 4. Jean Metzinger

-Jean Metzinger (1883-1956) was the colleague of Albert Gleizes as he worked together with him on writing the book “Du Cubisme,” so he can essentially be called the founder of Cubism as well.
+Jean Metzinger (1883-1956) was a colleague of Albert Gleizes as he worked together with him on writing the book “Du Cubisme,” so he can essentially be called the founder of Cubism as well.
 This French artist was a painter, theorist, writer, critic, and poet, who developed the proto-Cubist style.

 This initial style, which took form between 1904 and 1907, was derived from both the works of Cézanne as well as the Fauvism artists and the Divisionist style.
 He perfected the style in the year 1908 and hereby laid the foundation for both the writings about Cubism as well as being a major influence for other artists who incorporated the style themselves.
 This makes him one of the most famous Cubist artists in history!